Philippe Perrin: CNES and ESA career

-In July 1996, CNES announced his selection as an astronaut candidate and assigned him to attend NASA’s Astronaut Candidate Training in Houston, Texas.
+In July 1996, CNES announced his selection as an astronaut candidate and assigned him to attend NASA's Astronaut Candidate Training in Houston, Texas.

 Perrin reported to the Johnson Space Center in August 1996.
 Having completed two years of training and evaluation, he qualified for flight assignments as a mission specialist.
 Perrin was initially assigned technical duties in the Astronaut Office Spacecraft Systems/Operations Branch.

 He served as a mission specialist on the STS-111 mission in 2002 and logged over 332 hours in space, including 19 hours and 31 minutes in three spacewalks, performed with Franklin Chang-Diaz.

 After his flight, Perrin returned to France to work as support astronaut on the Automated Transfer Vehicle program.
 December 2002 he was transferred from CNES to the European Space Agency's astronaut corps.

 He did not fly in space with ESA and left the European Astronaut Corps in 2004.
 He is currently working as a test pilot for Airbus.

 Spaceflight experience

 STS-111 Endeavour (5–19 June 2002).
-The STS-111 mission delivered a new ISS resident crew and a Canadian-built mobile base for the orbiting outpost’s robotic arm.
-The crew also performed late-notice repair of the station’s robot arm by replacing one of the arm’s joints.
-It was the second Space Shuttle mission dedicated to delivering research equipment to the space platform.
-Perrin performed three EVAs (spacewalks) with Franklin Chang-Diaz.
+The STS-111 mission delivered a new ISS resident crew and a Canadian-built mobile base for the ISS robotic arm.
+The crew repaired the ISS robot arm by replacing one of the arm's joints.
+It was the second Space Shuttle mission dedicated to delivering research equipment to ISS.
+Perrin did three EVAs (spacewalks) with Franklin Chang-Diaz.
 STS-111 also brought home the Expedition 4 crew from their 6 1/2-month stay aboard the station.
 Mission duration was 13 days, 20 hours and 35 minutes.
-Unacceptable weather conditions in Florida necessitated a landing at Edwards Air Force Base, California.
+Unacceptable weather conditions in Florida forced a landing at Edwards Air Force Base, California.